 Until May 18, Tuesday to Saturday 10am – 5pm.
 Free.

 Patrick Jones: New Work

-The painting I’ve wanted to take home from all of Patrick Jones’s home exhibitions in Budleigh Salterton is Spirit (for JH), his tribute to a fellow abstract painter, the British artist John Hoyland RA, who died in 2011 aged 76.
+The painting I’ve long wanted to take home from all of Patrick Jones’s home exhibitions in Budleigh Salterton is Spirit (for JH), his tribute to a fellow abstract painter, the British artist John Hoyland RA, who died in 2011 aged 76.
 The ethereal browns, greys and golds suggest Hoyland’s frailty when close to death and the bright gestural core of the image expresses his intense and positive spirit.